As for the menfolk, their high-hat towers of felt beg to be punctured.

 The expression in his eyes belies the carefree tenor of the quip.
 Actually, the cat is anxious, and irked.
 He means to encourage, but his next remark is closer to a scolding: “We have two weeks to come up with a plan before the great John Dee has to step out of the shadows and live up to his publicity.

-“You’re the number one topic of conversation, judging by the chit-chat in the kitchen.
+“You’re the number one topic of conversation in this burg, judging by the chit-chat in the kitchen.
 These people have built you up into a modern-day Leonardo Da Vinci.
 Half think you’ve a mechanical genius, you’ve invented a sure-fire rat-whack device.
 The rest count on sorcery.
 One or the other, they’re expecting boffo results.”

 Dee groans.
 “Sorcery!
 I’m never going to shake that slander.”